vapoursynth/vapoursynth/doc/functions/levels.rst

       clip = std.Levels(clip, min_in=16, max_in=235, min_out=0, max_out=255, planes=0)
       clip = std.Levels(clip, min_in=16, max_in=240, min_out=0, max_out=255, planes=[1,2])

-   The default value of *max_in* and *max_out* is the format's maximum allowed value.
+   The default value of *max_in* and *max_out* is the format's minimum and maximum allowed values repsectively.
+Can be specified for each plane individually.

    *clip*
       Clip to process.
-It must have constant format, integer sample type, and bit depth between 8 and 16.

    *gamma*
       Controls the degree of non-linearity of the conversion.
 Values